Porcelain Veneers

 How Long Do Porcelain Veneers Last?

 Porcelain veneers can often last for 10 to 15 years when placed by an experienced dentist and cared for properly.
 To help prolong the lifespan of your veneers, it can help to avoid chewing on hard objects, limit hard foods or chew with your back teeth, and wear a nightguard when sleeping if you grind your teeth.
-Dr. Roberts can provide more detailed instructions on how you can get the most out of your new smile.
+Dr. Roberts and Dr. Straka can provide more detailed instructions on how you can get the most out of your new smile.

 How Much Do Porcelain Veneers Cost?

 The average cost of a single porcelain veneer is about $1,000 to $2,500.
 This can vary based on multiple factors, such as the type of veneer, your geographic area, and the expertise of your dentist.
-It is also important to know that dental veneers are typically not covered by insurance, as they are considered a cosmetic procedure.

 How Do I Take Care of My Porcelain Veneers?